NickPermyakov/openbsd-wip/README.md

 ==================================

 Please let me know if you need write access to this repository.
-But please stick the workflow outlined in this document as well the pointers in
+But please stick to the workflow outlined in this document as well the pointers in
 <https://openbsd.org/porting.html>